sentinel-hub/eo-grow/README.md

 Each pipeline is linked to so called *managers*:
 - `StorageManager` handles loading and saving of files,
 - `AreaManager` defines the area of interest and how it should be split into EOPatches,
-- `EOPatchManager` takes care of listing eopatches and handling their storage details,
 - `LoggingManager` provides control over logging.

 ![eo-grow-structure](docs/source/figures/eo-grow-structure.png)